Bayes Theorem in the Face of Reality

 While Thomas Bayes laid the foundation for Bayesian thinking, it was the work of French scholar Pierre-Simon Laplace and others who codified the theorem and made it into the formula that even played a pivotal role during World War II.

 The machine needed four days to test all 336 wheel positions on a particular Enigma code.
 Until more machines could be built, Turing had to find a way to reduce the burden on the machine.
 That’s when Bayesian thinking came to his rescue.
 Turing used a Bayesian system to guess the letters in an Enigma message and add more clues as they arrived with new data.
-With this method, he could reduce the number of wheel settings to be tested by his machine from 336 to as few as 18, allowing him to decrypt messages sent through enigma at a far better speed.
-The rest, as we know, is history as we are all aware of how important a role Turing’s machine played in the outcome of the war.
+With this method, he could reduce the number of wheel settings tested by his machine from 336 to as few as 18, allowing him to decrypt messages sent through enigma at a far better speed.
+The rest, as we know, is history, as we are all aware of how important Turing’s machine played in the war’s outcome.

 Now, let’s imagine a hypothetical scenario to understand how Bayes Theorem works.

 Suppose you feel sick and go to the doctor.
 The doctor prescribes you some tests, so you quickly get them done.
-The test results come in, and your doctor tells you that you’re positive for a rare disease that affects 0.1% of the population; 99.9% of people are unaffected by it.
-Being a curious person, you ask the doctor about the test’s accuracy.
-She says that the test identifies correctly 99% of the time, but the rest 1% of the time shows false positives.
+The test results come in, and your doctor tells you you’re positive for a rare disease affecting 0.1% of the population; 99.9% of people are unaffected by it.
+Being curious, you ask the doctor about the test’s accuracy.
+She says that the test identifies correctly 99% of the time, but the rest, 1% of the time, shows false positives.
 Now, what are the chances that you have the disease?
 Bayes Theorem can come to the rescue.
 Let’s look at the Formula: